LuisaGroup/LuisaCompute/README.md

 }
 ```

 > ⚠️ Creating multiple devices inside the same application is allowed.
 However, the resources are not shared across devices.
-Doing so would lead to undefined behaviors.
+Visiting one device's resources from another device's commands/shaders would lead to undefined behaviors.

 The device object provides methods for backend-specific operations, typicall, creating resources.
 LuisaCompute supports the following rousource types: